-Empowering Women to Break Free from Economic Violence to Independence
+Empowering Women to Break Free from Economic Abuse to Independence

 Why Speaking Out Matters

-Breaking the silence around financial abuse is crucial for several reasons:
+Breaking the silence around economic abuse is crucial for several reasons:

-• Awareness Saves Lives: Many women do not even realize they are experiencing financial abuse.
+• Awareness Saves Lives: Many women do not even realize they are experiencing economic abuse.
 By speaking out, we raise awareness, helping women identify the signs and seek help.

-• Reducing Stigma: Financial abuse is often shrouded in shame and secrecy.
+• Reducing Stigma: economic abuse is often shrouded in shame and secrecy.
 Open discussions challenge the stigma, making it easier for victims to come forward.

 • Driving Change: Public awareness is a powerful catalyst for policy change.
-The more we talk about financial abuse, the more likely governments and institutions are to implement protective measures and support systems.
+The more we talk about economic abuse, the more likely governments and institutions are to implement protective measures and support systems.

-• Empowering Others: When survivors share their stories, it inspires others to take action, either by leaving abusive situations or by supporting those who are struggling.
+• Empowering Others: When women who experienced economic abuse share their stories, it inspires others to take action, either by leaving abusive situations or by supporting those who are struggling.

 Forms of Gender-based Violence